avrorum/mmm_tools/README.md

-# Scripts set for data processing and analysis in Marketing Mix Modelling projects
+# Scripts set for data processing and analysis in MMM projects

 ```
 $ poetry shell